Sautéed Asparagus with Garlic Butter

 Ingredients

-- 1 pound fresh asparagus, trimmed and sliced into 2-inch pieces
+- 1 pound fresh asparagus, bottom stalks trimmed, sliced into 2-inch pieces

 - 1 tablespoon extra virgin olive oil